 IMPORTANT: If the engine fails to start after approximately 10 seconds of cranking, the engine should be checked before further cranking.
 Turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
+Consult your Walker dealer or Authorized Kohler dealer for additional help.

-- 3. After the engine starts, make sure the oil pressure horn goes off.
+- After the engine starts, make sure the oil pressure horn goes off.
 If not, stop the engine immediately and find the cause of the problem.
 Make sure the oil pressure horn is off prior to engaging the mower blades and beginning operation. - 4.
 Gradually move the choke to the OFF position, keeping enough choke on to allow the engine to run smoothly as it warms up.
 As soon as possible, move the choke to the OFF position.